Getting Started

 Upon Create New Show BlenderDMX Addon creates a DMX collection in which the

 BlenderDMX data is stored.
-Fixtures imported from GDTF reside here and these
+Fixtures imported from GDTF reside in this

-have their own node trees for them.
-Manually editing or deleting data from the
+collection and have their node trees in there.
+Manually editing or deleting

-DMX collection, in fixtures’ geometries or node trees will likely cause the
+data from the DMX collection, in fixtures’ geometries or node trees will likely

 Create new show#